Lamden/docs/docs/wallet/accounts_creation.md

 You can add accounts to your Lamden Wallet in three ways.

 ## New Account
-This will create you a brand new wallet account with a freah wallet address.
+This will create you a brand new wallet account with a fresh wallet address.

 1. From the left-hand menu select "Accounts"
 2. Click the "Add Accounts" button